BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Outline the initial goals or objectives you aim to achieve.
 > - Identify any anticipated challenges or potential issues that may arise during development.

-This is a project that uses behaviour trees alongside alternative mechanics that creates a simple puzzle game with a primary focus on exploiting animal creature behaviours in order for the player to reach the destination.
+This is a project that uses behaviour trees in conjunction with other mechanics to create a simple puzzle game with a primary focus on exploiting animal creature behaviours in order for the player to reach the destination.

-The desired result is for at least a set of levels that showcase and develop the mechanics built up previously.
-The player would hope to learn the mechanics behind the animals alongside how items affect them in their routines.
+The desired result is for a couple of levels that showcase and develop the mechanics used previously.
+The player aim to learn the mechanics behind the animals alongside how items affect them in their routines.

+My goals for this project include:
+* Multiple animals present with different actions relating to them
+* Player actions such as placeable items that interacts with the animals
+* Different levels and goals for the player to complete

 Some difficulties that I may have with this project can be found within the design elements around the stages, as most of my ideas are around the mechanics themselves with the level design coming into play to fit in with the features.
 Alongside this I worry on if I will have enough time to fully flesh out the animals to a standard I would be perfectly happy with, as I want as much as possible to be perfect which cuts into the time left of the project.
 This, however, I will have to work on with methods such as trello boards and timelines to keep myself on track.